dkulback/tea_subscription_service/README.md

 # Tea Subscription Service (TSS)
-TSS is a rails API designed for a frontend client to consume.
+TSS is a rails REST API designed for a frontend client to consume.
 This API allows the front end client to hit 3 end points achieving the following goals;
-1. Create a subscription for a customer and their tea of choice
+1. Create a subscription for a customer and their tea of choice **POST api/v1/subscriptions**
-2. Cancel a subscription
+2. Cancel a subscription **PATCH api/v1/subscriptions/:id**
-3. Retrieve a users subscriptions
+3. Retrieve a customers subscriptions **GET api/v1/subscriptions

 ## Technologies
 ![Ruby](https://img.shields.io/badge/ruby-%23CC342D.svg?style=for-the-badge&logo=ruby&logoColor=white)